Frequently asked questions

 The aim of the engagement process is to identify a single GBS structure which governs a sport.
 IOM Sport's engagement criteria focuses on establishing if a GBS has achieved a high level of organisation and governance.

-Isle of Man Sport recognition of (and engagement with) a Governing Body of Sport is not a guarantee of funding nor does it mean that IOM Sport have approved or accredited the quality of its programmes.
+Isle of Man Sport recognition of (and engagement with) a Governing Body of Sport is not a guarantee of funding, nor does it mean that IOM Sport have approved, accredited or endorsed the quality of its programmes.
 Recognition by IOM Sport does not bestow any official powers on a Governing Body of Sport to govern its sport, other than those contained within the GBS’s constitution.

 Under a new process introduced in 2017, applications for recognition of a sport (and a Governing Body for that sport are dealt with together).
 Recognition of sports and Governing Bodies of Sport is subject to the submission of an 'Engagement' application which assesses sporting activity and governance.